Chapter 18. Scanning the system for security compliance and vulnerabilities

 Procedure

-3. Click + in the Keys section to add a Tang key:
+3. In the following page with details of the selected disk, click + in the Keys section to add a Tang key:

 RHEL web console: Encryption

-4. Provide the address of your Tang server and a password that unlocks the LUKS-encrypted device.
+4. Select Tang keyserver as Key source, provide the address of your Tang server, and a password that unlocks the LUKS-encrypted device.
 Click Add to confirm:

 RHEL web console: Add Tang key